serving Our communities

 provided to the United Network for Organ Sharing (UNOS) to help improve transportation and logistics for organ donation.

 frEsenius medical care foundation

-The Fresenius Medical Care Foundation was launched in 2018 with the goal of ensuring every eligible person who needs a kidney receives one.
-The Foundation educates patients, families, and friends about kidney transplantation, and — in partnership with the United Network for Organ Sharing, Donate Life America, and the National Kidney Foundation — creates bigger and better ways to find organs.
+The Fresenius Medical Care Foundation works to ensure every eligible person who needs a kidney receives one.
+The Foundation educates patients, families, and friends about kidney transplantation, and — in partnership with organizations like the United Network for Organ Sharing, Donate Life America, and National Kidney Foundation — has funded opportunities to create bigger and better ways to find organs.

 community relations programs and partnerships

 We have a corporate responsibility because of who we are and what we do, to take a lead role in chronic kidney disease (CKD) awareness and prevention.
 Both should start early.

 In 2017, Fresenius Medical Care created the Kidney Kid “edutainment” program in the Asia-Pacific region.
 The goal was simple: educate children and their carers about their kidneys, in an eye-catching and interactive way through a website, game app, comic books, materials, and activities.
 The program is designed for children ages 6 to 12 and takes kids on adventures to teach them about kidney health.

 On World Kidney Day 2022, Fresenius Medical Care North America launched our partnership with Boys & Girls Clubs of America to fund the Healthy Habits program.
 In addition, our employees will offer side-by-side support to youth through health and wellness resources and programming, and introduce kids to Fresenius Medical Care’s Kidney Kid Initiative, in 20 select Boys & Girls Clubs.

 We foster patient communities through our support of the Renal Support Network (RSN), the Medical Education Institute (MEI), and Dialysis Patient Citizens Education Center (DPCEC) with grants totaling $345,000.